box/box-python-sdk-gen/docs/retention_policy_assignments.md

 ### Arguments

 - policy_id `str`
-  - The ID of the retention policy to assign
+  - The ID of the retention policy to assign.
 - assign_to `CreateRetentionPolicyAssignmentAssignTo`
-  - The item to assign the policy to
+  - The item to assign the policy to.
 - filter_fields `Optional[List[CreateRetentionPolicyAssignmentFilterFields]]`
   - If the `assign_to` type is `metadata_template`, then optionally add the `filter_fields` parameter which will require an array of objects with a field entry and a value entry.
 Currently only one object of `field` and `value` is supported.
 - start_date_field `Optional[str]`